 As we said earlier, DUI consequences increase with each subsequent conviction.
 Therefore, having even a single prior drunk-driving conviction struck off from your criminal record will significantly lower your sentence.
 It also may re-categorize a fourth DUI from a felony to a misdemeanor.

-In case you are found guilty of a DUI crime, any offense even ordinary misdemeanor DUI without any aggravating factors when you have at least one past felony DUI you’ll be prosecuted for a felony crime.
+If you are found guilty of ordinary misdemeanor DUI without any aggravating factors and you have at least one past felony DUI, then you’ll be prosecuted for a felony crime.
 This scenario may occur if you are convicted of DUI, and your past DUI resulted in injury/death and was a felony.
-Or, it can also happen if your past crime was a felony due to the multiple drunk-driving convictions you had (even though your present DUI occurred after the stipulated ten-year period elapsed.
+Or, it can also happen if your past crime was a felony due to the multiple drunk-driving convictions you had (even though your present DUI occurred after the stipulated ten-year period elapsed).

 Consequences of Felony DUI